 Injuries limited Thomas to just nine games for the Cardinals’ Palm Beach affiliate that season, but in 2018 St. Louis assigned him to Double-A Springfield to open the season.
 In 100 games, he hit .260/.337/.487 with 21 homers and 67 RBIs.
 He played his final 32 games with Triple-A Memphis, batting .275 with six homers and 21 RBIs.
 It was the breakout season Thomas needed.

 That November, the Cardinals added Thomas to the 40-man roster.
-After Harrison Bader and Tyler O’Neill both went down with injuries, the Cardinals called up Thomas on April 17, 2019.
+After Harrison Bader and Tyler O’Neill both went down with injuries, the Cardinals promoted Thomas to the majors on April 17, 2019.
 He played two innings of the Cardinals’ 6-3 win over the Brewers but didn’t get to take an at-bat as the game ended with him standing in the on-deck circle.

 Two days later, he wasn’t about to miss his opportunity.

-In the bottom of the sixth, Dexter Fowler hit a one-out double.
-After Seth Lugo struck out Kolten Wong, Schildt called upon Thomas to take his first major-league at-bat.
-Lugo challenged him with an outside slider on the first pitch, then tried the same pitch again.
-Thomas proved a fast learner, hitting the second pitch off the top of the right-field wall before it bounced back down to Conforto, the Mets’ right fielder.
+The Mets led St. Louis 5-1 in the bottom of the sixth when Dexter Fowler hit a one-out double.
+After Mets reliever Seth Lugo struck out Kolten Wong, Schildt called upon Thomas to take his first major-league at-bat.
+Lugo challenged him with an outside fastball on the first pitch, then tried the same pitch again.
+Thomas proved a fast learner, hitting the second pitch over the top of the right-field wall.

 “It was pretty surreal,” Thomas said.
 “It’s the stuff you dream about when I was a kid.”[5]